 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the most common ones associated with colestipol.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Very common colestipol side-effects (these affect more than 1 in 10 people)||What can I do if I experience this?|

 |Constipation||Try to eat a well-balanced diet and drink several glasses of water each day.
 If it becomes troublesome, speak with your doctor|

-If you experience any other symptoms which you think may be due to the granules, speak with your doctor or pharmacist for further advice.
+If you experience any other symptoms which you think may be due to your medicine, speak with your doctor or pharmacist for further advice.

 How to store colestipol

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.